Devon-Olivier/argent-drivers/README.md

 boundary of the range. i.e. all dates in \[`start`, `end`).

 `range` is an object with properties `start` and `end`.
-Each of these is an instance of Moment---see [moment.js docs] (http://momentjs.com/docs/).
+Each of these is an instance of Moment---see [.moment](#moment).
 The `start` Moment represents the start boundary of the date range and the `end` Moment represents the end boundary of the date range.

 `drawDateRangeCallback` is called with an error object, which is null if no error occured, and an array containing the